 The clamp is easily adjusted and also releases quickly to create a perfectly tight and firm fit.
-This feature makes it very secure and precise when you are working in a drill press.
+This feature makes it very secure and precise when working in a drill press.

 #9 Flooring Clamp

 Flooring clamps are large clamps that are used when a carpenter is installing flooring.
-They help hold the tongue-and-groove boards in place so that they can be pulled down securely and in the meantime, they won’t move and therefore they will be mounted exactly in place.
+They help hold the tongue-and-groove boards in place so they can be pulled down securely, and in the meantime, they won’t move so that they will be mounted exactly in place.

-They are not versatile, and this is the only function they perform, although they do it very well.
+They are not versatile, which is the only function they perform, although they do it very well.
 Flooring clamps can hold more than 10 boards at a time.

 #10 G or C Clamp

 These are the most common types of clamps, used to clamp two pieces of a project together or to hold a workpiece to a table.
 They are known as G clamps or C clamps because of their shape which resembles these capital letters.

 The ‘C’ part of the clamp revolves around your work and a longer screw being turned to tighten the jaw and make the clamp secure.
 The screw section can usually stick to irregular surfaces because of its swivel head.